Bhai Lal Mohammad: Early life and training

 Bhai Lal Mohammad was born in Amritsar, British India.
-His background was from a rababi family of musicians and he received his initial training from his father Bhai Ata Muhammad, a disciple of Mian Bannay Khan of the Gwalior gharana.
+His background was from a rababi family of musicians and received his initial training from his father Bhai Ata Muhammad, a disciple of Mian Bannay Khan of the Gwalior gharana.
 After his father's death, Bhai Lal Mohammad started learning from Mian Mahboob Ali, a renowned sitar player of the Kapurthala gharana.

 Bhai Lal Mohammad also was a disciple of Pandit Bhaskarbuwa Bakhale.
 Bhaskarbuwa himself had learned from Ustad Faiz Mohammad Khan (Gwalior gharana), Ustad Bande Ali Khan (Kirana gharana), Ustad Natthan Khan (Agra gharana), and Ustad Alladiya Khan of Kohlapur (Jaipur-Atrauli gharana).

 Career

-Bhai Lal Mohammad received the title of Sangeet Sagar in 1927 at the Shikarpur Music Conference.
+Bhai Lal Mohammad was given the title of Sangeet Sagar (Ocean of Music) in 1927 at the Shikarpur Music Conference.
 In 1936, Bhai Lal's elder son, Nisar Hassan came down with tuberculosis and died at the young age of 26.
 Bhai Lal then decided to train his younger son, Ghulam Hassan Shaggan, to continue his musical legacy and the family tradition.

 After the independence of Pakistan in 1947, Bhai Lal Mohammad's family moved to Lahore, against the wishes and requests of friends and disciples to stay back in Amritsar, India.
 In Pakistan, Bhai Lal was appointed music supervisor at Radio Pakistan, Lahore and his son Ghulam Hassan Shaggan started performing at the same radio station.
 Since Pakistan was a newly independent country and had meager economic resources, the next 12 years proved to be extremely difficult for Bhai Lal and his family.
 During this time, Pakistani people were struggling economically and recognition of classical arts was not a high priority.